-For more details, go here: WP Server Stats Plugin For WordPress
+Go here for more information: WP Server Stats Plugin For WordPress

-(Memory Load And DB Size Usage WP Plugin)
+(Memory Load And DB Size Usage Plugin For WordPress)

 The Memory Load And DB Size Usage plugin displays the PHP memory load consumption and database usage on your dashboard footer, and admin toolbar.
 This is useful when you’ve got limited PHP memory available, or a limited database quote, and need to keep track of how much you’ve got left.

-To learn more about this plugin, go here: Memory Load And DB Size Usage
+Visit this site to learn more about this WordPress plugin: Memory Load And DB Size Usage Plugin For WordPress

 WP Page Load Stats displays memory, page load time, average load time, and query count in the footer of your site.

-More information: WP Page Load Stats – WordPress Plugin
+More info: WP Page Load Stats WordPress Plugin